-This stretch of the river is also where Joshua led the Israelites crossed the River Jordan into the Promised Land.
+This stretch of the river is also where Joshua led the Israelites to cross the River Jordan into the Promised Land.
 The Prophet Elijah is said to have ascended to heaven from this location.
-The area covers both banks of the Jordan River – on the east bank in the Kingdom of Jordan and on the west bank at Qasr el-Yehud.
+The area covers both banks of the Jordan River – on the east bank in the Kingdom of Jordan and on the west bank at Qasr al-Yehud.

-Several churches have been built near Qasr el-Yehud over the years beginning in the Byzantine-era but only ruins have survived.
+Several churches have been built near Qasr al-Yehud over the years beginning in the Byzantine era but only ruins have survived.
 Two new outdoor chapels are now used by visiting Christians of all denominations.
 Special celebrations take place here on January 6th for the Feast of Epiphany by the Western Churches; January 19th for the Theophany by Eastern Orthodox Churches and during the Easter weekend.

 You may have heard of an alternate baptismal site called Yardenit, located in northern Israel near the southern end of the Sea of Galilee.
-Yardenit is also on the Jordan River and was created as an alternative site for Christian pilgrims who wanted to be baptized in the Jordan but could not reach Qasr el-Yahud due to logistic and security obstacles.
-Qasr e-Yahud is closer to the geographical location described in the Bible as Jesus’ baptismal site but Yardenit is a good alternative when it is not possible to reach Qasr el-Yahud.
+Yardenit is also on the Jordan River and was created as an alternative site for Christian pilgrims who wanted to be baptized in the Jordan but could not reach Qasr al-Yahud due to logistic and security obstacles.
+Qasr e-Yahud is closer to the geographical location described in the Bible as Jesus’ baptismal site but Yardenit is a good alternative when it is not possible to reach Qasr al-Yahud.